Submissions for PAX East 2018 and GDC 2018 are Now Open until November 17th, 11:59pm PST.

 As a team/company, you may submit new games as often as you like – this limit is for each individual game.
 For the tabletop area, this limit also applies.

 I have more than one game I want to submit – How do I do that?

 You may submit as many games as you would like for us to consider – but they must be submitted as individual entries.

 Does the Indie MEGABOOTH accept tabletop games?

 There are a few sections of our submission system that reflect its videogame-centric design.
 When it asks you for a build, please upload a .zip file of your rules in PDF format.
-When it asks for a video of gameplay footage, we expect you to supply a 3-minute video of you showing how the game is played, or showing a game in action.
-This is not expected to encompass the entire game, it’s just to give us a quick impression of how it looks.
+When it asks for a video of gameplay footage, we expect you to supply a 5-minute max video of you showing how the game is played, or showing a game in action.

-When will I know if I have a space?
+When will I know if I have a space or not?

-We will be reviewing submissions until late July.
-You will receive notification regarding space within the weeks around this.
-If we require additional information or materials, you will be contacted prior to that date.
-If you have not heard about your space by the end of August, please contact us using the Q&A form on your submission.
+Our judges will be reviewing submissions until late January.
+You will receive notification on the status of your submission around that time frame.
+If we require additional information or materials, you will be contacted as soon as possible.
+If you have not heard back about the status of your entry by mid-February, please contact us using the Q&A section on your entry link.

 Can I share my booth space?

-Short answer: no. We used to allow this in the sense that one group could purchase the booth space and ‘host’ another indie with them.
-It has recently become a logistics issue with PAX especially in regards to paperwork, additional exhibitor passes, and confusion for vendors having multiple contacts.
+We used to allow this, in the sense that one group could purchase the booth space and ‘host’ another indie with them.
+It then became a logistics issue with the PAX organizers especially in regards to paperwork, additional exhibitor passes, and confusion for vendors having multiple contacts.
 As a result, we’ve been asked by PAX to stop allowing booth shares.